mountaindust/Planktos/README.md

 - numpy/scipy
 - matplotlib
 - vtk (to get this under Anaconda, run `conda install -c menpo vtk=7.0.0 vtk` for Python 3.5 or `conda install -c clinicalgraphics vtk=7.1.0 vtk` for Python 3.6)
+*Currently, VTK for Python 3.5+ appears to be broken on Mac OSX.
+We are looking for a work-around.*
 - pytest (if running tests)

 You will also need a Python 2.7 environment with numpy and VisIt installed to convert IBAMR data into vtk data.